The IMPRovE Partnership Trial

 - are >18 years old

-- are currently employed (people receiving Jobkeeper or workers’ compensation are also eligible to join)
+- are currently employed people who are on leave or receiving or workers’ compensation entitlements are also eligible to join)

 - have symptoms of a mental health condition (such as anxiety, depression and stress) that has arisen as a result of work factors